timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-11-10
+# Objectives for Today 2021-11-11

+- Investigating why Track Builder failed building for Windows during nightlies (gitea went down last night).
 - Try proxying a websocket server to Rally of Rockets to get testing where the game is at in browser.
-- Fixing Track Builder build for Windows (the platform define doesn't work for directory path there).
-- Building arenas, or otherwise making some progress on rally of rockets where ever possible.
+- May continue working on Rocket Antenna fun stuffs.
-- Will be a shortened day as there is a meeting at 11am ET
+- Will be a shortened day as there is, _yet another_, meeting at 12pm ET

 **Coming Soon**